noahgift/cloud-data-analysis-at-scale/calendar.md

 *   [https://github.com/noahgift/awslambda](https://github.com/noahgift/awslambda)
 *   [https://github.com/noahgift/web_scraping_python](https://github.com/noahgift/web_scraping_python)
-*   Learn to write AWS Lambda Functions in Python:  https://youtu.be/AlRUeNFuObk **Lab**
+*   Learn to write AWS Lambda Functions in Python:  https://youtu.be/AlRUeNFuObk

+**Lab**

 *   [AWS Educate Lab:  Build timed AWS lambda in Python with Cloud9]
-*   AWS Academy Cloud Developing Lab:  Module 10 - Lab 5: Developing with AWS Lambda and Amazon API Gateway
+*   (Optional if Available) AWS Academy Cloud Developing Lab:  Module 10 - Lab 5: Developing with AWS Lambda and Amazon API Gateway

 **Discussions/Assignments**

 *   What are the tradeoffs with a serverless architecture?
 *   How are the advantages to developing with Cloud9 ?